 Michael has extensive experience in complex litigation matters, representing clients in both federal and state courts.
-A significant portion of his practice involves employment law, and includes providing major national corporations with oversight of their employment litigation.
+A significant portion of his practice involves employment law and includes providing major national corporations with oversight of their employment litigation.
 Michael also counsels and defends employers on a wide variety of professional and commercial matters.
-He has served as trial counsel in cases involving product liability, premises liability, liquor liability, construction litigation, environmental litigation, sexual abuse litigation, and other complex litigation.
+He also defends companies on housing discrimination and retaliation claims.
+Michael has served as trial counsel in cases involving premises liability, liquor liability, construction litigation, environmental litigation, sexual abuse litigation, product liability, and other complex litigation.

-Michael enjoys spending free time with his family and being actively involved in community advocacy and service.
-He volunteers at Justice Bridge, mentoring recent law school graduates who are providing legal representation to individuals of modest means.
-Michael also serves as a Co-Chairperson on the Parent Advisory Board at Eagle Hill School in Hardwick, Massachusetts and coaches the school's Mock Trial Team.
+Michael enjoys spending time with his family and being actively involved in community advocacy and service.
+Michael, his wife, and his sons volunteer with Metro Lacrosse, a non-profit that aims to foster positive life enrichment, character development, and healthy lifestyle choices in urban youth through lacrosse.
+Michael also volunteers at Justice Bridge, mentoring recent law school graduates who are providing legal representation to individuals of modest means.
+Michael is a former Chairperson of the Parent Advisory Board at Eagle Hill School in Hardwick, Massachusetts and a former coach of the school's Mock Trial Team.